sherinmatt/web-scraping-challenge/README.md

 # web-scraping-challenge
 # Mission to Mars
-In this project, I scraped the website to find out the following information:
+The goal of the project was to build a web application.
+For which, I scraped websites to pull data and find out about the following information :

   * Latest Mars News
-  * Paragraph
+  ** Mars news title and news information paragraph

   * Mars Feature Image

   * Mars Facts which contains information about Mars

   * Mars Hemispheres

+ Lastly, utilized MongoDB and Flask to create HTML Mars web page.